MehYam/thefindingofisaac/README.md

 This is a tool to help identify that item that just dropped in your Binding of Isaac run.
 Just start typing something descriptive, like *"syringe", "gross blood", or "blue fly"*, etc, to narrow down the item.
 Results are linked to the [gamepedia.com wiki](http://bindingofisaacrebirth.gamepedia.com/Binding_of_Isaac:_Rebirth_Wiki).

-Currently, the wiki items are scraped in a semi-manual process, see isaacWikiScrape.js for details.
+Currently, the wiki items and images are scraped in a semi-manual process, see scraper.js for details.

 ## Implementation Notes